mattsoen/cyber_sec/IaC/README.md

 **az_sql_db.bicep** - This securely provisions an Azure SQL Server database.
 This is based on learnings from the Azure Security Engineer course.

 **az_storage.bicep** - This securely provisions an Azure Storage account.
 This is based on learnings from the Azure Security Engineer course.

+**gcp_stop_instance.yaml** - This stops a Google Cloud instance as part of an incident reponse Cloud Workflow.
+This is based on learnings from the Google Cloud Cybersecurity Professional course.